September 2024

 british psychological society accredited course

-This is an exciting opportunity to study a BSc Forensic Psychology programme at Newman University.
+This is an exciting opportunity to study a BSc Forensic Psychology programme at Birmingham Newman University.
+If you are interested in what drives some people to commit crime, from everyday offences to high profile cases, this course may be for you.

 The programme provides a comprehensive grounding in the major psychological approaches to the study of human behaviour.
-You’ll explore the core areas of psychology to help you understand criminal behaviour – biological, cognitive, social, individual differences, conceptual and historical.
+You’ll explore the core areas of psychology to help you understand criminal behaviour – biological, cognitive, social, individual differences, developmental, research methods, conceptual and historical issues.
 You’ll combine this knowledge with bespoke Forensic Psychology modules at each level of the degree to gain an understanding of forensic psychology across a range of criminal behaviours.

 GBC

-This programme is accredited by the British Psychological Society (BPS), such that students gaining at least a Lower Second Class Honours Degree are eligible for Graduate Basis for Chartered Membership (GBC) with the BPS, which means you will have taken your first step towards becoming a professional psychologist.
+This programme is accredited by the British Psychological Society (BPS), thus students gaining at least a Lower Second Class Honours Degree are eligible for Graduate Basis for Chartered Membership (GBC) with the BPS, which means you will have taken your first step towards becoming a professional psychologist.

 Want to do something more counselling-based?
 Or with Forensics, Children or Criminology?
 Take a look at our other Psychology courses.

-The forensic psychology degree programme uses a wide variety of forms of assessment, designed to help you develop a range of skills that will be invaluable in the modern professional work place.
+The psychology degree programme uses a wide variety of assessments, designed to help you develop a range of skills that will be invaluable in the modern professional workplace.
+Assessment methods vary from research reports, interventions, proposals, portfolios, presentations, posters, critiques, and case studies.
+There are no examinations on this programme.

 Studying at Newman University, you have the advantage of being near to the city, but living in, or commuting to peaceful and comfortable surroundings on campus.